DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Label` has a new string argument, `mode`, which can be set to `"largest"` to return a labeled image that only contains the largest connected component in the input image.

+- Added `dip::PixelSize::UnitLength()`, `dip::PixelSize::UnitSize()` and `dip::PixelSize::ForcePhysical()`,
+  to simplify finding the right units for measurement results.

 ### Changed functionality

 - The deterministic initialization for `dip::GaussianMixtureModel()` is more robust, making the initial Gaussians overlap instead of setting their sigma to 1.

+- The `dip::Feature::Base` class, the base class for all measurement features, has a new virtual function `Scale()`, which is called for all features after they have been computed, and which is meant to scale the measurement results with the pixel sizes.
+Most features no longer scale the measurement results while computing them, as this simplifies the logic for many of the composed features.

 ### Bug fixes